-- MRI upper extremity (joint) for assessment of rotator cuff status or for planned reverse shoulder arthroplasty - CT upper extremity (joint) for preoperative assessment of bone stock and bone version, or for planned reverse shoulder arthroplasty
+- MRI upper extremity (joint) for assessment of rotator cuff status - CT upper extremity (joint) for preoperative assessment of bone stock and bone version

 Knee arthroplasty, presurgical planning

 Advanced imaging is not indicated for conventional total knee arthroplasty

 Note: Appropriateness of imaging is dependent on appropriateness of the technique.
 Please refer to the health plan medical policy/guidelines and federal/state coverage mandates applicable to these techniques which supersede Carelon guidelines.